catkhanh/natality-infertility-sga/README.md

 4. Examine missing exposure and covariate data.
 5. Estimate crude and adjusted risk ratios using modified Poisson regression with robust standard errors.
 6. Compare a simple single-imputation analysis with a complete-case sensitivity analysis.

-## Important interpretation note

-This is an observational birth-certificate analysis.
-Results describe an adjusted association, not a causal effect of infertility treatment.
-Residual confounding, exposure misclassification, selection into live birth, and missing-data assumptions remain important limitations.